ARM-software/ebbr/source/chapter3-secureworld.rst

 - PSCI and SMCCC at EL2 (leaving only EL1 available to an operating system)
 - Linux AArch64 spin tables [LINUXA64BOOT]_ (Devicetree only)

-However, the spin table protocol is strongly discouraged.
+.. warning:: The spin table protocol is strongly discouraged.
    Future versions of this specification will only allow PSCI and SMCCC, and they should be implemented in all new designs.

 It is recommended that firmware implementing PSCI supports version 1.0 or later [#PSCINote]_ and that firmware implementing SMCCC supports version 1.1 or later